pletch/esphome-vistaECP-idf/README.md

 - Lots of unused residual code, bitwise operations, and variable handling cleaned up.
 - Capability to temporarily enable RMT module for outputting bus pulse pattern to log for debugging

-### ⚠️Caution: There may be features / capabilities carried over from original project but unused by me that are not tested.
+### ⚠️Caution: There may be features / capabilities carried over from original project but unused by me that are minimally tested.
+Will test these more thoroughly in the future when I get time but please let me know if you try and the do not work.
 Some Specifics include:
 - Long Range Radio emulation
-- AUI command handling.
+- AUI command handling
+- RF Receiver emulation

-   My system has an actual LRR and I didn't want to disconnect to test this.My former Safewatch Pro 3000 doesn't seem to respond to AUI commands as expected with neither the original implementation or this fork.
+   My system has an actual LRR and RFR and I didn't want to disconnect to test these extensively.
+My former Safewatch Pro 3000 doesn't seem to respond to AUI commands as expected with neither the original implementation or this fork.

 ### YAML Configuration Options (See YAML in repo for more examples):